 Therefore, it is required to correct intensity inhomogeneity in the image volume prior to segmenting it into the distinct tissue classes (see Section 3.6).
 Several bias field correction methods are surveyed in [45, 93].
 Due to the lack of real data and of studies that effectively compare such methods, it becomes difficult to quantitatively measure the performance of each of these methods.
 This is why it seemed reasonable to choose the intensity inhomogeneity correction feature provided in SPM [6], which is the same tool we also use for the tissue segmentation step described in Section 3.6.
-Intensity inhomogeneity correction of bias artifact.
+Intensity inhomogeneity correction was applied prior to image segmentation by setting parameters that control the correction of bias artifact.